actmd/abraham/README.md

       text: "This walkthrough will show you how to..."
 ```

 Abraham creates a JavaScript event based on the tour name that you can wire into a link or button on that page.
-In the above example, you would use the `abraham:walthrough:startNow` event to make the tour appear:
+In the above example, you would use the `abraham:walthrough:start` event to make the tour appear:

 ```
 <button id="startTour">Start tour</button>

 <script>
   document.querySelector("#startTour").addEventListener("click", function() {
-    document.dispatchEvent(new Event('abraham:walthrough:startNow'));
+    document.dispatchEvent(new Event('abraham:walthrough:start'));
   });
 </script>
 ```

-...or if you use jQuery:
+...or if you happen to use jQuery:

 ```
 <script>
-  $("#startTour").on("click", function() { $(document).trigger('abraham:walthrough:startNow'); })
+  $("#startTour").on("click", function() { $(document).trigger('abraham:walthrough:start'); })
 </script>
 ```